surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 <br/>
 ### Linux

-On Linux, **Surge** is delivered as a 64-bit VST Plug-in Instrument.
+On Linux, **Surge** is delivered as a 64-bit VST2 and 64-bit LV2 Plug-in Instrument.

 The system requirements can be hard to determine, as there are a lot of distributions out there and other factors.
 However, the following information might be good to know: